-There are some must try Armenian foods that you cannot miss, weather you are a foodie or not.
+There are some must-try Armenian foods that you cannot miss, whether you are a foodie or not.
 You just cannot overlook trying some of our traditional dishes, because they make a big part of Armenian culture.
-These foods reflect the influences of both Mediterranean and Middle Eastern cuisine quite well, but at the same time, Armenian food also has a robust Slavic influence.
+These foods reflect the influences of both Mediterranean and Middle Eastern cuisines quite well, but at the same time, Armenian food also has a robust Slavic influence.
 And for sure, this will make you feel like you are in a food-heaven!
+Also, feel free to check out my posts comparing Lebanese with Armenian food and Armenian with Turkish food.

 Must try Armenian food (not vegetarian)